 Further reason for positivity was their ability to counterpress doggedly, win second balls, surge forward on some superb counter attacks, and also the way their attackers' movement often opened up passing lanes.

 Strong 4v3 second ball structure

-"We're satisfied with the way we presented ourselves today.
-You could see the spectators, who had a ton of fun at the game and deservedly gave the team a standing ovation on their way to the locker room."
+"We're satisfied with the way we presented ourselves today," said club CEO Karl-Heinz Rummenigge.
+"Everyone had a ton of fun at the game and deservedly gave the team a standing ovation on their way to the locker room."